saltict/availproject.github.io/docs/node/full-node/full-node-docker.md

 #### Alternate Networks & Releases Information

-All instructions below are for the **Kate testnet** network.
-To join a different network, you may need to download a different node version from the [node releases page](https://github.com/availproject/avail/releases) and a chain
+The instructions provided are specifically for the **Kate testnet**. different network, you may need to download a different node version from the [node releases page](https://github.com/availproject/avail/releases) and a chain